 We’re sure that you have already used voice search at a certain point in your life.
-By using the handsfree function in the car to phone home or asking what tomorrow’s weather will be like to Siri, the Google Home Assistant or Alexa.
+By using the hands-free function in the car to call home or asking what tomorrow’s weather will be like to Siri, the Google Home Assistant or Alexa.
 Voice search is constantly evolving and it’s becoming a more important way of quickly searching for information.
 Just as social media was a trend to embrace while mobile devices were getting more popular, so will voice search change our day to day habits.
-It is gaining more momentum and it will change the way people look for information, services and products in the near future.
+It is gaining more momentum and it will change the way people look for information, services, and products in the near future.

 Why would people switch from typing to voice search?

 We all know the struggle of autocorrect changing words into random other words, having to take off your gloves when it’s freezing to answer a message, and keeping to type wrong letters because the keyboard is just too small for your fingers.
-But did you know that in the same time we can type 40 words, we can speak 150 words?
+But did you know that at the same time we can type 40 words, we can speak 150 words?
 Typing has been the only solution for a long time, but it has a lot of flaws and recently people start to get annoyed by that.
-It is clumsy, unnatural and slow while the world around us keeps getting faster.
-Voice search is ready to offer a solution introducing a fast, personal and handsfree way of searching and commanding.
-It is just like asking advice from a friend.
+It is clumsy, unnatural, and slow while the world around us keeps getting faster.
+Voice search is ready to offer a solution introducing a fast, personal, and hands-free way of searching and commanding.
+It is just like asking for advice from a friend.
 It’s easy in the car, when you are busy doing important or fun things around the house, or when you just want to keep on your gloves.